-Someone you care about received a cancer diagnosis.
+Someone you care about was newly diagnosed with cancer.
 You want to be supportive and helpful during this trying time.
 You simply don’t know what you can or should offer.

 You don’t have to make any grand gestures in order to provide practical or significant support to someone close to you who is fighting cancer.
 Below are several meaningful actions you can take to show how much you care.

 The next time you’re at the store, call or text to see if there is anything you can pick up and bring by.